Other gastrointestinal problems

 Gastric ulcer

 In gastric ulcers, ulcers form in the duodenum (the small part of the intestine that comes after the stomach) or in the stomach.
 The wounds are caused by stomach acid damaging parts of the mucous membranes.
-The reason for this can be, for example, drugs (for example Ipren and Treo) or infection by the stomach ulcer bacterium Helicobacter pylori (Hp).
+It can be caused by drugs (for example Ipren and Treo) or infection by the stomach ulcer bacterium Helicobacter pylori (Hp).

-Common in stomach ulcers is that you experience gastrointestinal problems with a gnawing pain and tenderness in the upper part of the stomach.
-You often feel unwell and are quickly measured.
-The problems come and go with discomfort for several weeks followed by periods without discomfort at all.
-Often, the discomfort when eating (although in some people it can also be aggravated with food) decreases and can be extra difficult at night.
-For stomach ulcers, you should avoid tobacco, coffee, alcohol, tea and certain medicines.
+Common symptoms include gnawing pain and tenderness in the upper part of the stomach.
+The problems come and go with discomfort lasting several weeks followed by periods without discomfort.
+Often, the discomfort decreases when eating (although in some people it can also be aggravated with food) and can be extra difficult at night.
+For stomach ulcers, you should avoid tobacco, coffee, alcohol, tea, and certain medicines.

-A ruptured or bleeding stomach ulcer must be treated urgently in hospital.
-Today, there are effective drugs that, together with antibiotics, cure the disease by reducing acid production and giving the wounds a chance to heal at the same time as any disease-causing bacteria are eliminated.
+A ruptured or bleeding stomach ulcer must be treated urgently in the hospital.
+Today, there are effective drugs that, together with antibiotics, cure the disease by reducing acid production and giving the wounds a chance to heal simultaneously with the elimination of disease-causing bacteria.

 Gallstone attack